 Audi R8 Spyder V10 plus

-New level of freedom: the Audi R8 Spyder V10 plus.
+The new level of freedom: the Audi R8 Spyder V10 plus.
 The Convertible top model with 449 kW (610 hp) doing 0 to 100 km/h (62.1 mph) in 3.3 seconds makes it a complete package filled with performance.

 "The Audi R8 Spyder V10 plus completes the R8 model line," said Stephan Winkelmann, Managing Director of Audi Sport GmbH.
 "The Spyder is now also available as a 610 hp top version in addition to the Coupé.
 It benefits from our many years of experience in motorsport and combines breathtaking dynamics with the emotion of an open-top sports car."